 Battery and Charger

 The battery efficiency is very good.
 With the 3200 mAh battery I can get a couple days from a single charge.
+The battery now comes with a USB-C charging port.

 The charger base requires a standard 12vdc wall wart, however the provided wall adapter is 10V 480mAh.
 A standard 12V adapter measures 12.5V on the meter, where the provided 10V adapter is only 11.0V.
 The charger output to the battery is still 8.4V to the battery even with the light weight adapter.
 The LED on the front of the charger base is Red when charging, and Green when either fully charged or no radio in the cradle.